 Camping within the Nature Reserve will be discouraged.

 In keeping with the goal of protecting natural values, activities such as logging, mining, hunting, fur trapping, snowmobile and all-terrain vehicle use are not permitted in nature reserves.
-First Nations traditional activities such as trapping, hunting and gathering will be allowed to continue.
+Indigenous traditional activities such as trapping, hunting and gathering will be allowed to continue.
 Development will be limited to trails, signs, information aids and temporary shelters for educational activities and scientific research.